ZhmYe/AILab5/README.md

 - `test`

-  In this operation modes,the code will **show the result on dev data** with the model saved in `/model/best-model.pth`.You can **conduct ablation experiments** on this basis by reducing args `-text` and `-image`.
+  In this operation mode,the code will **show the result on dev data** with the model saved in `/model/best-model.pth`.You can **conduct ablation experiments** on this basis by reducing args `-text` and `-image`.

-  To run this operation modes with both text and image input,you can run following script on cmd:
+  To run this operation mode with both text and image input,you can run following script on cmd:

   ```
   python main.py -run_type test -text -image
   ```

-  To run this operation modes with just text input,you can run following script on cmd:
+  To run this operation mode with just text input,you can run following script on cmd:

   ```
   python main.py -run_type test -text
   ```

-  To run this operation modes with just image input,you can run following script on cmd:
+  To run this operation mode with just image input,you can run following script on cmd:

   ```
   python main.py -run_type test -image